promptfoo/promptfoo/site/docs/providers/ollama.md

 # Ollama

-The `ollama` provider is compatible with [Ollama](https://github.com/jmorganca/ollama), which enables access to Llama2, Codellama, Orca, Vicuna, Nous-Hermes, Wizard Vicuna, and more.
+The `ollama` provider is compatible with [Ollama](https://github.com/jmorganca/ollama), which enables access to Mixtral, Mistal, Llama2, Codellama, Orca, Vicuna, and more.

 You can use its `/api/generate` endpoint by specifying any of the following providers from the [Ollama library](https://ollama.ai/library):

+- `ollama:completion:llama2`
+- `ollama:completion:llama2:13b`
+- `ollama:completion:llama2:70b`
+- `ollama:completion:llama2-uncensored`
-- `ollama:llama2`
+- `ollama:completion:codellama`
-- `ollama:llama2:13b`
+- `ollama:completion:orca-mini`
-- `ollama:llama2:70b`
+- `ollama:completion:mixtral:8x7b`
-- `ollama:llama2-uncensored`
+- ...

+Or, use the `/api/chat` endpoint for chat-formatted prompts:

-- `ollama:codellama`
+- `ollama:chat:llama2:7b-chat`
-- `ollama:orca-mini`
+- `ollama:chat:llama2:70b-chat`
-- and so on...
+- ...

 Also supported is the `/api/embeddings` endpoint via `ollama:embeddings:<model name>`.

 Supported environment variables:

 - `OLLAMA_BASE_URL` - protocol, host name, and port (defaults to `http://localhost:11434`)
+- `REQUEST_TIMEOUT_MS` - request timeout in milliseconds

 To pass configuration options to Ollama, use the `config` key like so: